Why AI Is Banned in Schools: Cheating, Learning Gaps, and What Educators Can Do

 As schools begin to use AI more, it's important to have a plan for how you, as a teacher, can use it effectively and responsibly.
 Here are some strategies to help you:

-1. Establishing Guiding Principles and Guidelines
+1. Establish Guiding Principles Collaboratively

-2. Providing Teacher Training and Support
+2. Provide Teacher Training and Support

-3. Building a Collaborative Network
+3. Build a Collaborative Network

 Want to connect with other educators and build a supportive school together?